-- If you look carefully, you can catch a typo at the Lincoln Memorial in the word “Future” on the north wall.
-It’s an “e” instead of an “F”
+- If you look carefully, you can find a typo at the Lincoln Memorial in the word “Future” on the north wall.
+It’s an “e” instead of an “F.”

 - The Lincoln Memorial’s 36 columns represent the states that were in the Union when Lincoln died.

 - Bill Nye (television host, scientist, mechanical engineer, AKA Bill Nye the Science Guy)